 getRow Get the active row for the requested dimension. getRowKey Get the key of active row for the requested dimension. getGroupNames Get names for all declared groups. getGroupValues Get name for a requested or current group level. getGroupValues Get current values for all declared groups. getGroupValue Get current value for the requested or current group. getLevel Get the current group level or the level associated with the group name. getChangedLevel Get the level which triggered the group change. getDimID Get the dimension id related to a group level or the current dimension id. isFirst Bool if the action for the current or given level called the first time. isLast Bool if the action for the current or given level called the last time.

-11.5 Public Properties
+12.5 Public Properties

-\$output String with concatenated return values from actions \$gc Group count collector \$rc Row count collector \$total Collector for calculators, sheets and collectors \$userConfig Configuration parameter given during instantiation prototype Call prototype method realted to current action. setCallAction Alter targets for actions to be executed.
+\$out Output object holding the output

+\$gc Group count collector

+\$rc Row count collector

+\$total Collector for calculators, sheets and collectors

+\$userConfig Configuration parameter given during instantiation

-11.6 Prototyping methods
+12.6 Prototyping methods